 The first step in any discussion on how to divide assets, starts with identifying which assets are marital.
-One common question that arises when dividing assets during a Maryland divorce is: Does my spouse have rights to my inheritance?
+One common question that arises when dividing assets during a Maryland divorce is: Can my spouse take my inheritance?

 Generally speaking, your spouse does not have rights to your inheritance in a divorce in Maryland.
 The court only has the authority to divide marital assets.
 Property or assets you have received during your marriage by way of an inheritance are typically considered as non-marital and thus can not be divided by the court.
 However, your inheritance could be at risk if the court considers it “marital” property.
 The most common reason for this would be if you commingle your inherited assets with your spouse’s.

 For example, any time non-marital property is mixed with marital property, the entire asset could potentially become marital property if you are unable to trace its source.
-Commingling of assets can occur when:
+Blending of assets can occur when:

 Your uncle left you his house in Howard County, Maryland after he passed away.
 You decided to sell the property and used the proceeds to purchase a new home with your spouse.
 Both spouses are on the title to the house and you both contribute towards the mortgage payments.
 You did not sign an agreement to keep the house as your separate property.